Robert Skoglund: Career

 In 2007, Skoglund's radio program was canceled stemming from a series of disputes over whether or not some of Skoglund's comments were in violation of the station's policy of neutrality on political issues.
 In what is now referred to as the "War Rant", in 2003, Skoglund spoke on-air about a "weasely-faced war monger from way down south who didn't even get most of the popular vote."
-He went on to described the person as the author of Mein Kampf.
+He went on to describe the person as the author of Mein Kampf.
 Three years later, he read passages from Encyclopædia Britannica about Fascism under Mussolini.
 Executives at MPBN radio regarded these comments to be subtle comparisons to then-President George W. Bush and reprimanded Skoglund.
 Asking him to refrain from all political commentary, on November 3, 2006, Skoglund submitted a pre-recorded program where he read a letter from a listener in Maryland who described state tax cuts.
 The radio management saw this as supporting a position on Maine's upcoming Taxpayer Bill of Rights referendum question and chose not to air the program.
 Skoglund received a certified letter at his home from MPBN vice president for Programming, Charles Beck, warning him that further comments perceived as political would result in the show's cancellation.
-Skoglund saw this as a set-up for him to fail since the new policy agreement would confine the show’s format to only play music with no commentary.
+Skoglund saw this as a set-up for him to fail since the new policy agreement would confine the show's format to only play music with no commentary.
 MPBN vice-president David Morse stated in a press release: "Skoglund refused to sign the ethical standards agreement that all on-air talent sign."
-Skoglund’s program was canceled June 13, 2007.
-In an article addressed to the Sun Journal titled: "Clean house at MPBN", Arthur Harvey took issue with the letter sent to Skoglund’s home which read: "You will not introduce your own or others’ political thoughts, ideas, expressions, writings or thinking which clearly or can be perceived as endorsing, dismissing or taking a stand on controversial issues."
+Skoglund's program was canceled June 13, 2007.
+In an article addressed to the Sun Journal titled: "Clean house at MPBN", Arthur Harvey took issue with the letter sent to Skoglund's home which read: "You will not introduce your own or others' political thoughts, ideas, expressions, writings or thinking which clearly or can be perceived as endorsing, dismissing or taking a stand on controversial issues."
 He further went on to state that "MPBN would not dare to require the Capitol Steps or Prairie Home Companion to sign such an agreement, although both entertainers make politically controversial remarks."
 After his departure from the radio station, 60 state legislators signed a petition to reinstate Skoglund.

 Starting in 2013, Skoglund began broadcasting his show as a weekly podcast under the title: "Maine Private Radio and No Things Considered".
-He also writes a regular humor column for the Portland Press Herald. and produces a television show called "humble Farmer" which broadcasts on BCTV2 in Belfast, Rockland and online.
+He also wrote a regular humor column for the Portland Press Herald. and produced a television show called "humble Farmer" which broadcast on BCTV2 in Belfast, Rockland and online.